inspr/core-legacy/docs/multibrokers.md

                 return
             }

-		// With the channel's parsed and verified, LB fetches the information
+		// With the channel parsed and verified, LB fetches the information
         //required to forward the message to the Node clientReadPort := os.Getenv("INSPR_SCCLIENT_READ_PORT")
             if clientReadPort == "" {